 Timing of transactions Requests received and accepted by 15:30 CET will ordinarily be processed that day, using a NAV based on values from that day.

-Settlement occurs 2 business days after a request is processed.
+Settlement occurs one (1) business day after a request is processed.
 Note that your distributor may have a different cut-off and/or settlement times.

 Types of units available Accumulation units (which do not pay regular dividends).